uni-notes/uni-notes/docs/CS_Electives/Machine_Learning/34_Anomaly_Detection.md

 # Anomaly Detection

+Detecting unusual events occurring outside of the train distribution

+## Limitations
+- False positives are a problem
+- No temporal coherence: several anomalous events in sequence do not get priority over the same events randomly sampled in time

 ## Note

-When using AD as a secondary model to filter data for the primary model, you need not use the same input features for both
+- When using AD as a secondary model to filter data for the primary model, you need not use the same input features for both
+- Anomaly detection could be used on variables that are not directly to the output
+	- Even if variable w does not affect $y$, a novel value in $w$ could indicate a structural break

 Let